llvm/llvm-project/libcxx/docs/TestingLibcxx.rst

      - Usage
    * - ``FILE_DEPENDENCIES``
      - ``// FILE_DEPENDENCIES: file, directory, /path/to/file, ...``
      - The paths given to the ``FILE_DEPENDENCIES`` directive can specify directories or specific files upon which a given test depend.
-Copies of the files individually specified and
+For example, a test that requires some test input stored in a data file would use this libc++-specific Lit directive.
+When a test file contains the ``FILE_DEPENDENCIES`` directive, Lit will collect the named files and copy them to the directory represented by the ``%T`` substitution before the test executes.
+The copy is performed from the directory represented by the ``%S`` substitution
-       *all* the files in any specified directories will be placed in the *current working directory* of the test when it executes.
-All dependency directories and files specified using relative paths will be anchored to the directory specified by the ``%S`` substitution (i.e., the source directory of the test being executed.).
+       (i.e. the source directory of the test being executed) which makes it possible to use relative paths to specify the location of dependency files.
+After Lit copies all the dependent files to the directory specified by the ``%T`` substitution, that directory should contain *all* the necessary inputs to run.
+In other words, it should be possible to copy the contents of the directory specified by the ``%T`` substitution to a remote host where the execution of the test will actually occur.
    * - ``ADDITIONAL_COMPILE_FLAGS``
-     - ``// ADDITIONAL_COMPILE_FLAGS: flag1, flag2, ...``
+     - ``// ADDITIONAL_COMPILE_FLAGS: flag1 flag2 ...``
-     - The additional compiler flags specified using the ``ADDITIONAL_COMPILE_FLAGS`` libc++-specific Lit directive will be added to the invocation of ``clang`` used to build the test executables. ``ADDITIONAL_COMPILE_FLAGS`` are only used with tests that must be built from source using clang.
-In other words, ``FOO.sh.<anything>`` tests will not use the value of this directive.
-The clang compiler flags specified in the ``ADDITIONAL_COMPILE_FLAGS`` libc++-specific Lit directive are added *after* the compiler flags specified in the ``%{compile_flags}`` substitution.
+     - The additional compiler flags specified by a space-separated list to the ``ADDITIONAL_COMPILE_FLAGS`` libc++-specific Lit directive will be added to the end of the ``%{compile_flags}`` substitution for the test that contains it.
+This libc++-specific Lit directive makes it possible to add special compilation flags without having to resort to writing a ``.sh.cpp`` test (see
+       `Lit Meaning of libc++ Test Filenames`_), more powerful but perhaps overkill.

 Benchmarks
 ==========